14th October, 2021

 Each of the free toolbox talks we discuss in this blog post can be found on the HASpod Free Plan.
+Join today to download toolbox talks for your construction site.

 The biggest construction killer gets the number 1 spot on our list, of course.
 If you are going to start with any subject, start with this one.
 Every construction worker should have asbestos awareness training, and this asbestos awareness toolbox talk is a great way to remind workers of the hidden killer that lurks on building sites.

-Lots of construction work results in vibration exposure.
+Drilling, sawing, compacting - lots of construction work results in vibration exposure.
 To prevent long-term damage like hand-arm vibration syndrome, workers need to stay within the legal limits and take precautions.
 Remind them of the risks with the vibration toolbox talk.

 Despite the myth, ladders are not banned on construction sites.
 However, they should only be used in the right circumstances, and be safe and suitable for their purpose.
 Get refreshed on with the ladder use toolbox talk.